 I’ll assume you mean BitLocker whole-disk encryption, but the concept applies to many different encryption tools.
-You can often change the password (or passphrase) without needing to re-encrypt whatever it is you’ve encrypted.
+You can often change the password (or passphrase) without needing to re-encrypt what you’ve encrypted.

-The secret is simply this: your password wasn’t used to encrypt the disk.
+How’s that even possible?
+The secret is this: your password wasn’t used to encrypt the disk.

 Become a Patron of Ask Leo! and go ad-free!